 Do your best to file away receipts at least once a week.
 Pick an evening when you can spend 15 to 20 minutes reviewing your budget and “catching up” on your filing.

-If you want to go wireless, you can take quick snapshots on your smartphone and organize your receipts anytime on a productivity application like Evernote, or use a portable, wireless document scanner to archive your receipts.
+If you want to go wireless, you can take quick snapshots on your smartphone and organize your receipts anytime on a productivity application like Evernote, or use a budget app to organize your receipts.

 Just be sure to have a sensible organizing system for your receipt images, and don’t forget to write down your spending data on your “hard copy” planning sheets.